When you know yourself, you can plan your career and education based on what's important to you: your interests, abilities, values and experiences.

 - SIAST (entry to MEP major) • Environmental Engineering Technology • Integrated Resources Management (organic and inorganic chemistry required) • Water Resources Engineering Technology

-Applicants with a diploma or degree in a related specialization may also be eligible.
+Applicants with a minimum GPA of 2.3 and a diploma or degree in a related specialization may also be eligible.
 All applicants must have college/university level:

 - Inorganic and Organic Chemistry